 Choux buns

-- Place butter, water, milk, salt, and sugar into a saucepan over medium heat
+- Heat the butter, water, milk, salt, and sugar together in a saucepan over medium heat.
+Stir to dissolve, and bring to a simmering point.

-- As soon as the mixture starts to boil remove from heat, add the flour in one go, and whisk vigorously with a Rubber spatula until it forms one smooth ball and flour bits are not visible
+- As soon as the mixture starts to boil, remove it from the heat, and add the sifted flour in one go.
+Whisk vigorously with a Rubber spatula until it forms one smooth ball and flour bits are not visible.

-- Place the saucepan back on the stove and cook the dough for about 3 min over medium heat mixing constantly.
-It is ready when a sort of skin forms on the bottom of the saucepan
+- Place the saucepan back on the stove and cook the dough for about 3 minutes over medium heat, mixing constantly.
+It is ready when a skin forms on the bottom of the saucepan.

-- Transfer the dough into a bowl and let it cool slightly before mixing the egg in.
-Only add a small amount of egg at a time, consistently whisking after each addition.
-You should reach a consistency which is not too runny, not too firm but just fine to pipe
+- Transfer the dough to a bowl or stand mixer fitted with the paddle attachment and let it cool slightly before starting to mix the egg in.
+Only add a small amount of egg at a time, consistently whisking after each addition to let it incorporate.
+Stop when the mixture is glossy and silky and forms a V when slowly dropping off the whisk.

-- Take the craquelin sheet out from the freezer and with the help of a cookie cutter cut out 20 circles, slightly larger in diameter than the choux buns you just piped
+- Take the craquelin sheet out from the freezer, peel off the mats, and cut out 20 circles with a cookie or pastry cutter.
+They need to be slightly larger in diameter than the choux buns.

-- Take the choux buns out of the freezer and place one craquelin disk on each of them.
-The craquelin disk should be frozen and very firm at this point, which makes the process of cutting as well as placing them on top of the choux bun easy
+- Take the choux buns out of the freezer and place one craquelin disk on top of each one.
+The craquelin disk should be frozen and very firm at this point; work quickly to avoid it melting.

-- Pop the tray with the choux buns back to the freezer for 15 min
+- Put the tray of choux au craquelin back into the freezer for 15 minutes.

-- Cool either on the perforated air mat or if baked on parchment paper, then cool them on cooling rack before filling them
+- Cool the choux au craquelin on the perforated air mat or, if baked on parchment paper, cool on a wire rack before filling or storing them.

 Notes